The Pledge for Inclusion

 As Consumers

-Globally, the disability community and their families represent nearly 3 billion consumers with over USD 13 trillion in disposable income, an enormous, largely untapped market.
+Globally, the disability community and their families represent nearly 3 billion consumers with $13 trillion in disposable income — an enormous, largely untapped market.

 The Big Picture